ronami/HypeScript/README.md

 ];
 ```

-Or try a more challenging example:
+Or you can try a more challenging example:

 ```typescript
 import type { TypeCheck } from 'hypescript';